Esri/arcgis-maps-sdk-java-samples/ogc/browse-wfs-layers/README.md

 ## How to use the sample

 A list of layers in the WFS service will be shown.
-Select a layer to display it.
+Select a layer to display.

 ## How it works

 1. Create a `WfsService` object with a URL to a WFS feature service.
-2. Obtain a list of `WfsLayerInfo` from the WFS service with `getServiceInfo().getLayerInfos()`.
+2. Obtain a list of `WfsLayerInfo` from `WfsService.getServiceInfo().getLayerInfos()`.
-3. Create a `WfsFeatureTable` from the `WfsLayerInfo`.
+3. When a layer is selected, create a `WfsFeatureTable` from the `WfsLayerInfo`.
-    * Set the axis order of the table if necessary.
-4. Create a `FeatureLayer` from the WSF feature table.
+4. Create a feature layer from the feature table.
 5. Add the feature layer to the map.
-    * The sample uses randomly-generated symbology, similar to the behavior in ArcGIS Pro.

 ## Relevant API